-To obtain exogenous variation in tax rates, we use a major tax reform implemented in Denmark in 2009-10.20 Prior to the reform, income was taxed according to a progressive schedule with three brackets, commonly referred to as the bottom, middle, and top brackets.
-The 2009 reform eliminated the middle bracket, raised the top bracket threshold, and reduced the marginal tax rate within the top bracket.
-The implication of these policy changes was that taxpayers above an income threshold experienced lower marginal tax rates, while those below the threshold were largely unaffected by the reform.
+We now turn to the study of long-run earnings responses to taxes.
+To obtain exogenous variation in tax rates, we use a major tax reform implemented in Denmark in 2009-10.24 Prior to the reform, income was taxed according to a progressive schedule with three brackets, commonly referred to as the bottom, middle, and top brackets.
+The 2009 reform eliminated the middle bracket and raised the top bracket threshold.
+The implication of these policy changes was that taxpayers above an income threshold experienced lower marginal tax rates, while those below the threshold were largely unaffected.
 The threshold that separates treatments and controls is located at around the 70th percentile of the income distribution.
-Figure 6 shows marginal tax rates over time for taxpayers above the treatment threshold (red series) and taxpayers below the treatment threshold (blue series).
-The reform-induced reduction in the top marginal tax rates was large, almost 10 percentage points.
-We note that, while the reform-induced tax variation was relatively large, there is otherwise nothing unique about this experiment: it creates tax variation by income level of the sort typically used in the literature on behavioral responses to taxes (see Saez, Slemrod, and Giertz 2012).
-Indeed, our objective is to demonstrate our approach to estimating long-run macro elasticities using a widely available source of tax variation.
+Figure 6 shows the evolution of marginal tax rates for taxpayers above and below the treatment threshold.25 The reform-induced reduction in the top marginal tax rate was large, about 11 percentage points.26 While the tax cut was relatively large, there is otherwise nothing unique about this experiment: it creates tax variation by income level of the sort typically used in the literature on behavioral responses to taxes (see Saez, Slemrod, and Giertz 2012).
+Indeed, the objective is to demonstrate our approach using a widely available source